danielbrendel/hortusfox-web/README.md

 You may now login with your initial admin user account using your e-mail address and the password of which you have stored the hash in the table.
 After logging in, you should then be redirected to the dashboard.
 Further users can now be created via the admin area.
 Users can change their passwords in their profile preferences.
 They can also reset their password.
 Therefore an e-mail will be sent to them with restoration instructions.
-Each new created user will get a confirmation e-mail with an automatically generated password in order to log in.
+Each new created user can get a confirmation e-mail with an automatically generated password in order to log in.
 It is recommended that users change their passwords after their first login.
 Last but not least you need to add all your locations of your local environment to the database.
 You can do that either via the admin section or manually by inserting entries into the locations table.